unclereeemus/ytmp/README.md

   sp [<search>] search for playlists (requires https://github.com/trizen/pipe-viewer/)

+  * for the above options (including [no arg]) if the first arg to the option is --startwith then fzf will start with the args that follow in its input field except for s and x for which if a <# of results> arg is sent, --startwith must follow that arg instead of being the first one, it may be the first one when a results arg is not being sent

   a <local path|dir|url> ...
-	        add urls (direct links/playlists), paths, or directory (pass them as arguement - accepts many of all the kinds mentioned). does not check if file is a media file or not before adding.
+	        add urls (direct links/playlists), paths, or directory. does not check if file is a media file or not before adding.

-  -af [#]	add entry # to $favorites_file. if no arg, print $favorites_file.
+  -af [#] ...	add entry # to $favorites_file. if no arg, print $favorites_file.
-  		accepts only one arg and p|l|m like 'm'.
+  		accepts p|l|m like 'm'.

   e 		play entry #; can specify relative places with p|l|m like 'm' n 		play next on queue